pradeep-mishra/google-batch/README.md

 Warning
 --------
-**It is in development mode , so some of apis may not work.**
+* It is in development mode , so some of apis may not work.
+* Tested on some gmail apis only.

-right now only application/json response/request type is supported, so no upload, download kinda things.
+* Right now only application/json response/request type is supported, so no upload, download kinda things.

 Features
 --------